FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: WORKSHOPS WITH A PROOF-OF-CONCEPT

-The PoC system approximated a closed loop of sensing, decision-making, and actuation.
-Two external cameras captured front and side views of participants’ movements, which were processed on a server for real-time pose estimation and compared against ground-truth postures derived from tutorial videos.
-The system flagged form deviations and signaled adjustments to strap intensity (Fig.~\ref{fig:pocdesign}).

-The digital component of the PoC (Fig. \ref{fig:POCSystem}) consisted of a user interface and a pose-estimation backend.
-The interface presented participants with a demonstration of the correct form for each exercise, while the backend was powered by MediaPipe joint tracking for real-time estimation of joint positions and angles.
-Using both front- and side-view cameras, the system primarily tracked key joints relevant to the exercises, and calculated their current angles relative to the target posture.

 The PoC suit prototype consisted of a skin-fitting shirt equipped with \FD{rigid} straps across the chest, shoulders, upper arms, and posterior forearms, complemented by \FD{elastic} straps on the shoulders.
-The PoC suit was designed around lateral raise and incline dumbbell fly (Fig.~\ref{fig:pocdesrationale}), as these exercises together span two key degrees of freedom of the shoulder, one of the most common sites of injury in strength training \cite{commonInjuries}.
+The PoC suit was designed around lateral raise and incline dumbbell fly (Figure~\ref{fig:pocdesrationale}), as these exercises together span two key degrees of freedom of the shoulder, a region associated with common safety concerns and strain in strength training \cite{commonInjuries}.
 To account for phase adaptation, each strap was mapped to different phases of movement.
 Although strap adjustments were performed manually by researchers, this setup simulated how a future motorized system could dynamically modulate intrinsic resistance in real time.